 Dentures vs. Implants: What is it?

-Dentures are removable false teeth.
-It doesn’t matter how much bone is in your upper and lower jaw, dentures can still be fitted to your mouth.
-Dentures can be made as a complete set or partial.
-A complete set can replace all teeth on both the upper and lower jaws, while a partial denture can replace a few missing teeth.
+Dentures serve as removable false teeth that help restore function and appearance.
+Whether you have a lot or very little bone in your upper and lower jaw, your dentist can still fit dentures to your mouth.
+You can choose between a complete set, which replaces all teeth in the upper and lower jaws, or a partial set, which replaces only a few missing teeth.

 Dental Implants